TimeChat: A Time-sensitive Multimodal Large Language Model for Long Video Understanding: Method

 \subsubsection{Task Coverage}

-\datasetname encompasses 6 longstanding timestamp-related video tasks, i.e., (1) temporal video grounding, (2) dense video captioning, (3) video summarization, (4) video highlight detection, (5) step localization and captioning, as well as (6) transcribed speech generation.
+\datasetname encompasses 6 longstanding timestamp-related video tasks, i.e., (1) dense video captioning, (2) temporal video grounding, (3) step localization and captioning, (4) video summarization, (5) video highlight detection, as well as (6) transcribed speech generation.
 It also incorporates 12 specific datasets~\citep{Hendricks2017LocalizingMI, Oncescu2020QUERYDAV, Zala2023HierarchicalVR, Gao2017TALLTA, Krishna2017DenseCaptioningEI, Huang2020MultimodalPF, Zhou2017TowardsAL, Song2015TVSumSW, Gygli2014CreatingSF, Lei2021QVHighlightsDM, Tang2019COINAL, Zellers2022MERLOTRN} derived from different domains as illustrated in \cref{fig:dataset}.
-Please refer to Appendix A for details.
+Please refer to Appendix~\ref{sec:task-cov} for details.
 Our dataset accommodates prevalent user requests involving video timestamps when interacting with AI assistants in real-world applications.